nasa-jpl/ocean-model-interfaces/README.md

 `target_link_libraries(<target_name> PRIVATE|PUBLIC|INTERFACE OceanModels::ocean_models)`

-When not using cmake link to ocean_models in the standard method.
+When not using cmake link to the `ocean_models` library in the standard way.